MultiscaleHN/baler/src/doc/guide.md

 # Adding dependencies from crates.io

-[crates.io] is the Rust community's central repository that serves as a location to discover and download packages. `cargo` is configured to use it by default to find requested packages.
+[crates.io] is the Rust community's central repository that serves as a location to discover and download packages. `baler` is configured to use it by default to find requested packages.

 To depend on a library hosted on [crates.io], add it to your `Cargo.toml`.